AeonDigital/Shell-MSE-Main-Module/src/mse/array/search/attachments/man/en-us.md

 # Returns bool|string

-Varies depending on the definition of the "returnType" parameter.
+Varies depending on the definition of the `returnType` parameter.